VincentH-Net/CSharpForMarkup/README.md

 ColorAnimation (BeginTime: "0:0:5", Duration: 2.5)
 ```

-In many cases the inline documentation describes the supported values and formatting; especially for strings this can avoid guesswork.
+In many cases the inline documentation on the `to.` type describes the supported values and formatting; especially for strings this can avoid guesswork.

 ## Styles
 Styles can be assigned like this:<br />